Mexican Hairless Cat: History

-On 20 March 1956, The Albuquerque Journal printed another request for information: "John White, head of the department of information of the state extension service and the Experiment Station at New Mexico A&M College, has a letter from an El Pasoan who wants information on what is called the Mexican, and sometimes New Mexico, hairless cat.
+On March 20, 1956, The Albuquerque Journal printed another request for information: John White, head of the department of information of the state extension service and the Experiment Station at New Mexico A&M College, has a letter from an El Pasoan who wants information on what is called the Mexican, and sometimes New Mexico, hairless cat.
 White is stumped.
 So are the others in the department.
 The El Paso man first wrote to Mexico City College, Mexico City, for information.
 The college apparently told him the animal was mouse-colored and the underparts were pinkish.
 The animal also has a ridge of fur along the back and upper surface of the tail.
-Mexico City College advised the El Pasoan to write to New Mexico A&M. Many know of the Mexican hairless dog, but, says white, if anyone has seen a New Mexico Hairless cat, or knows there is such an animal, he’d like to hear about it."

-Mrs. Palladino replied in The Albuquerque Journal, 3 April 1956 that her father, the late Thomas J. Shinick, had given her two hairless Mexican cats as pets.
-The year was about 1894.
-She called them Dick and Nellie.
-She played with them for years.
+Mexico City College advised the El Pasoan to write to New Mexico A&M. Many know of the Mexican hairless dog, but, says white, if anyone has seen a New Mexico Hairless cat, or knows there is such an animal, he’d like to hear about it.Mrs.
+Palladino replied in The Albuquerque Journal, April 3, 1956 that her father, the late Thomas J. Shinick, had given her two hairless Mexican cats as pets in approximately 1894.
+She named them Dick and Nellie, and owned them for several years.
 One morning Dick didn't come home, and the family told her that the milkman had stolen him.
 When Nellie was about 15 years old, her father decided that because hairless cats were so rare, the Smithsonian Institution might be interested.
-Officials of the institution asked to see Nellie while she was alive.
+Officials of the institution requested to see the cat Nellie.
 Mrs. Palladino said Nellie had arrived in Washington in good condition, but died a month later, after which she was exhibited as a taxidermy specimen.

-This indicates that the Mexican Hairless, or Aztec, breed were a pair of hairless siblings given a fictionalised account of their origin and the romantic suggestion that they were the last of their breed.
+This indicates that the Mexican Hairless, or Aztec, breed was a pair of hairless siblings given a fictionalized account of their origin and the romantic suggestion that they were the last of their breed.
 The term Mexican Hairless Cat became a generic term for any hairless cat until 1931 when hairless kittens were born to ordinary furred cats in France and were exhibited by Professor E. Letard.